Barry Mazur: Life

-Born in New York City, Mazur attended the Bronx High School of Science and MIT, although he did not graduate from the latter on account of failing a then-present ROTC requirement.
-He was nonetheless accepted for graduate studies at Princeton University, from where he received his PhD in mathematics in 1959 after completing a doctoral dissertation titled "On embeddings of spheres."
+Born in New York City, Mazur attended the Bronx High School of Science, and left after his junior year to attend MIT; he did not graduate from the university on account of failing a then-present ROTC requirement.
+He was nonetheless accepted for graduate studies at Princeton University, where he received his PhD in mathematics in 1959 after completing a doctoral dissertation titled On embeddings of spheres.
+Thus, his only academic degree is a PhD.
 He then became a Junior Fellow at Harvard University from 1961 to 1964.
 He is the Gerhard Gade University Professor and a Senior Fellow at Harvard.
 He is the brother of Joseph Mazur and the father of Alexander J. Mazur.

 Work

 His early work was in geometric topology.
 In an elementary fashion, he proved the generalized Schoenflies conjecture (his complete proof required an additional result by Marston Morse), around the same time as Morton Brown.
 Both Brown and Mazur received the Veblen Prize for this achievement.
 He also discovered the Mazur manifold and the Mazur swindle.

 His observations in the 1960s on analogies between primes and knots were taken up by others in the 1990s giving rise to the field of arithmetic topology.

 Coming under the influence of Alexander Grothendieck's approach to algebraic geometry, he moved into areas of diophantine geometry.
 Mazur's torsion theorem, which gives a complete list of the possible torsion subgroups of elliptic curves over the rational numbers, is a deep and important result in the arithmetic of elliptic curves.
 Mazur's first proof of this theorem depended upon a complete analysis of the rational points on certain modular curves.
 This proof was carried in his seminal paper "Modular curves and the Eisenstein ideal".

-The ideas of this paper and Mazur's notion of Galois deformations, were among the key ingredients in Wiles's proof of Fermat's Last Theorem.
+The ideas of this paper and Mazur's notion of Galois deformations were among the key ingredients in Wiles's proof of Fermat's Last Theorem.
 Mazur and Wiles had earlier worked together on the main conjecture of Iwasawa theory.